 Which Oyster Card is best for London visitors?
 There are two types of Oyster Cards that you can get when visiting London, and if you don’t have a contactless debit or credit card to use on public transportation, then you’ll definitely need one of them.
 Here’s a breakdown of the Visitor Oyster Card vs. Oyster Card.

 *This article has an affiliate link.
-It’s an honest breakdown of both cards, and if you decide with this information to buy a Visitor Oyster Card through one of the links in this article, it’s a cost-free way to support the hundreds of free pieces of content on Love and London.
-Thank you so much!
+It’s an honest breakdown of both cards, and if you decide with this information to buy a Visitor Oyster Card through one of the links in this article, it will earn a very small commission.

 Pin this to your London Pinterest board before you keep reading: